 Motu offers paid summer internships.
 This internship programme is designed to apply and extend students’ empirical skills and assist with their development as researchers.
 Its underlying aim is to build research capability, improving the skills of young researchers and the quality of New Zealand research.
 Motu interns work on research projects led by one of the Senior Fellows, and are encouraged to think critically about the public policy and research issues involved.
 Internships build students’ skills, as well as providing our researchers with useful research assistance.
 Ultimately, we hope our interns will be better equipped to consider a career in research or public policy analysis.

 Summer internships are paid full-time positions that usually run for 8-12 weeks between November and February at our Wellington office.
-43 young researchers have ‘graduated’ from this programme since 2000.
+More than 50 young researchers have ‘graduated’ from this programme since 2000.

-Five research analysts that Motu has employed have gone on to complete economics PhDs from top international graduate schools, and seven more are currently studying towards their doctorates.
+Many research analysts that Motu has employed have gone on to complete economics PhDs from top international graduate schools, and many more are currently studying towards their doctorates.
 These Motu alumni are supported by a scholarship from Motu.
-In the last few years, three of Motu’s research analysts have left for PhD studies – one to the University of Cambridge, one to Northwestern University, and one to the University of Chicago.
 One of the PhD graduates – Isabelle Sin – returned to Aotearoa after finishing her doctorate at Stanford and is now a Fellow at Motu.

 Other former research analysts and interns have moved into Government work and taken up senior roles at the World Bank, Treasury, the Interim Climate Change Commission, Oranga Tamariki, and other government departments.